-The items of major interest to the County in the 2018 Budget Act are summarized below.
-The estimates provided below are based on information provided by the State to-date.
+The items of major interest to the County in the Proposed 2021-22 State Budget are summarized below.
+[This section to be updated after May Revision] The estimates provided below are based on information provided by the State to-date.
 There can be no assurance that these estimates will not change in the future.